Watch those drinks! Freshers' Week advice

-It's therefore important to act responsibly and know your limits.
-Here are some things to keep in mind if you're off out...
+To make sure you make the most of it and remember all the amazing memories you're making, it's important to act responsibly and know your limits too.
+Here are some things to keep in mind if you're out enjoying Freshers' Week...

 Take it slow.

-When it's warm, we tend to drink faster than usual with even realising.
-Try to track how much your drinking and know when to stop.
-Staying hydrated with water throughout the day will help!
+With so many events and so much going on, it can be easy to get carried away.
+To avoid crashing out early, try to track how much your drinking and know when to stop.
+Staying hydrated with water throughout the day and night will help!

 Food, glorious food.

 Don't wait until the end of the night to pick up a kebab or cheesy chips.
-If you're out in the afternoon, make sure you have a decent sized breakfast and plan a place to stop for lunch before heading out.
+Make sure to have a hearty breakfast and a decent meal before heading out.

 Keep an eye on your stuff.